-The title of the 7th annual conference is, “Present Past: Time, Memory, and the Negotiation of Historical Justice”.
+The title of the 8th annual conference is “Prevention Activism: Advancing Historical Dialogue in Post-Conflict Settings“.
 The full Call for Papers may be viewed here.

 How much does registration for the conference cost?

 Registration for the conference is required, but it is free.

 To register for the conference, please click here.